-The combined fleet emissions for 2015/16 were 190 tonnes better than the target of 2,350 tCO2-e.
-Emissions for 2016/17 are already on track to again beat the target, with Q1 and Q2 emissions being 56 tCO2-e better than the same period in the previous year.
-1,088 litres of fuel was consumed by the City's fleet during Q1 and Q2 which was a decrease of 51 litres from the same period in 2015/16.
-75 per cent of this was blended sustainable bio-diesel.
+The combined fleet emissions for 2016/17 were 234 tonnes better than the target of $2,350 \text{ tCO}2$ -e.

-Fleet Services continue to monitor odometer and fuelling data with a view to more accurate, timely and relevant data.
-This will better support fact-based decision making on sustainable asset management and renewal.
+Emissions for 2016/17 continue to be on track as the reduction achieved was 44 tCO2-e better than the same period in the previous year.
+1,010 thousand litres of fuel was consumed by the City's fleet during 2016/17 falling 59 thousand litres from the same period in 2015/16.
+76 per cent of this was blended sustainable bio-diesel.
+Blended bio-diesel continues to be the prime fuel type used by the City's diesel and diesel hybrid motor vehicle fleet Petrol hybrids use Shell Unleaded E10 exclusively.

-It will also assist in identifying engine and driver performance, enabling opportunities for further emission savings.
+Research is being made into a data collection system through the use of telemetry.
+An improved system of monitoring vehicle use will better support fact-based decision making on sustainable asset management and renewal as well as monitoring engine and driver performance, enabling opportunities for further emission savings particularly through driver performance.

 Research and experience demonstrates that eco-driving goes hand-in-hand with low-risk, safer driving.
-The City's Low-risk and Eco-driving handbook continued to be rolled out to the City's drivers throughout 2016/17.
+The City's Low-risk and Eco-driving handbook was introduced in September 2016 and continues to be rolled out to the City's drivers as an ongoing program.
 The handbook is a key tool in implementing the eco-driving strategy and is supported by ongoing awareness training and in-cabin driver training.
 By promoting and improving safer driving behaviour and skills we expect to achieve considerably lower vehicle emissions in the future.
+Eco-driver mentoring allied to safe, low-risk driving will be stepped up through 2017/18 with a goal of reaching all drivers within the fiscal year.